SvilenStoev/CSharp-REST-API-Befer/README.md

-## :warning: This repository contains building the server side of the Befer app, which was already written with Angular.
-The development of the initial client side code can be found in [this repository.](https://github.com/SvilenStoev/Angular-App-Befer).
+> **Note**: This repository contains the code for building the server side of the Befer app, which was already written with Angular.
+The development of the initial client side code can be found in [this repository.](https://github.com/SvilenStoev/Angular-App-Befer) :warning:

 ## &copy; Befer - Logo
 ![BoostUp Logo 4](https://www.linkpicture.com/q/Logo21.png)